henare/salsa-australian-politicians/readme.md

 ready you can insert the campaign into your Wordpress site using the shortcode `[salsa-campaign name="My campaign"]`.

+If you'd like to only target MPs from one of the houses of parliament (the House of Representatives or Senate) you can add the shortcode variable "house", for example `[salsa-campaign name="My campaign" house="representatives"]`.

 If you've configured your action correctly it should now allow users of your site to: